 - API access or team sharing

-For most personal use cases — testing a furniture arrangement, exploring a new color palette, visualizing a rental apartment before moving in — free tiers are workable.
-The frustration comes when you hit monthly generation limits mid-project, or when you need a kitchen design and the free tier only covers living rooms.
+For most personal use cases — testing a furniture arrangement, exploring a new color palette, visualizing a rental apartment before moving in — paid tiers are workable.
+The frustration comes when you hit monthly generation limits mid-project, or when you need a kitchen design and the paid tier only covers living rooms.

 Platform-by-Platform Comparison: Free vs Paid